Social Engineering

 Immediate Security Response

 Alice immediately takes action to minimize potential damage from the attack.
 She knows that she has already provided her credentials to the malicious website, which means her account could be compromised.
+Looking back at the browser, she notices the URL was using HTTP instead of HTTPS - a clear red flag she missed under pressure.
 She also makes a mental note of all the information she provided during the call: her employee ID, last four digits of her SSN, and her login credentials.